mtbutler07/ansible-ios/README.md

 1) OS that is not Windows - [WSL FTW](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 2) Ansible 2.8.4
 3) Python 3.7.4
-4) Pipenv or other virtual environment
+4) Pipenv or other Python virtual environment

 ## Installing